secretflow/secretflow/docs/getting_started/INSTALLATION.md

 # Installation

-The simplist way to try SecretFlow is to use [offical docker image](#option-2-from-docker) which ships with SecretFlow binary.
+The simplest way to try SecretFlow is to use [offical docker image](#option-2-from-docker) which ships with SecretFlow binary.

 Or you could [install SecretFlow via Python Package Index](#option-1-from-pypi).